 Step-by-step diagnostic wizard for tattoo machine and power supply faults.
-Identify whether the issue is the power supply, clip cord, machine, foot pedal, or technique — and get a clear action plan.
+Identify the cause, PSU, clip cord, machine, pedal, or technique.

 Founder & Piercing Expert